albakalaja/lens_cross_bispectra/README.md

 # CMB lensing bispectrum
-A very simple example of how to compute the CMB lensing bispectrum.
+A very simple example of how to compute the CMB lensing bispectrum, based on http://cmbant.github.io/notebooks/PostBorn.html